-His analysis proved prescient.
-In the 1960s, SAC heeded RAND's advice and based U.S. nuclear missiles in hardened concrete silos.20 These U.S. intercontinental ballistic missiles (ICBMs), known as Minutemen, were invulnerable to Soviet attacks in the 1960s and 1970s because Russia's missiles initially lacked the accuracy needed to knock them out.
+(ICBMs), known as Minutemen, were invulnerable to Soviet attacks in the 1960s and 1970s because Russia's missiles initially lacked the accuracy to knock them out.

-Not only were they invulnerable, but they also were solid-fueled.
-Their predecessors were fueled with non-storable liquids (the Jupiter, Atlas, and Thor systems).
-These rockets had to be erected in advance; they couldn't be easily moved, and needed to be near factories that made liquid oxygen and other rocket fuels.
-Also, once you fueled these liquid rockets, you were under pressure to fire them due to their performance deteriorating quickly after fueling.
+Not only were American siloed missiles relatively invulnerable, but because were solid-fueled, they also were relatively easy to maintain and did not need to be on as much of a hair-trigger than the missiles they replaced.
+These predecessors were fueled with non-storable liquids (the Jupiter, Atlas, and Thor systems) and had to be erected in advance; they couldn't be easily moved.
+They also needed to be near factories that made liquid oxygen and other rocket fuels.
+Once fueled, these liquid rockets' performance deteriorated quickly.
+This created pressures to fire them.
+As a result, until stable, storable liquid and solid rocket fuels were developed in the 1960s, states didn't fuel their strategic rockets lightly.
+They were based above ground.
+So fueling them would send a very loud signal: "I'm getting ready to attack you."

-As a result, until stable, storable liquid and solid rocket fuels were developed in the 1960s, states didn't fuel their strategic rockets lightly; if you did, and they were based above ground, it would send a very loud signal to your opponent: "I'm getting ready to attack you."
-In contrast, if your missiles were based in underground, hardened silos and were solid-fueled or fueled with stable, storable liquid fuels, your intent to attack would be far more difficult to detect, and the pressures to "use or lose them" would be far less.
-In addition, because many of the first U.S. rockets, like the Jupiter, were medium, not intercontinental ranged systems, you had to base them close to your enemy where they were difficult to defend against surprise attack.
+On the other hand, if your missiles were based in underground, hardened silos and were solidfueled or fueled with stable, storable liquid fuels, your intent to attack would be far more difficult to detect, and the pressures to "use or lose them" would be far less.
+In addition, because many of the first U.S. rockets, like the Jupiter, were medium, not intercontinental ranged systems, the United States had to base them close to Russia where they were difficult to defend against surprise attack.
 All of these shortcomings encouraged officials to think that they needed to field a massive numbers of missiles to ensure they could achieve their mission.

 In contrast, after building hardened silos and buying the solid-fueled rockets, the cost of maintaining Minuteman systems was relatively low and stable compared to fielding a larger number of liquid-fueled and shorter ranged systems, let alone maintaining large numbers of SAC bombers on constant alert.
-In fact, in the early 1960s, some experts sugggested buying as many as 10,000 Minutemen and basing them above ground, much like the Atlas and Thors were
+In fact, in the early 1960s, some experts suggested buying as many as 10,000 Minutemen and basing them above ground, much like the Atlas and Thors were based.
+That would have cost a considerable amount and the force would have been quite vulnerable to being knocked out in a first strike.